bediger4000/interviewquestions/README.md

   * Rotate a list by k elements
   * Swap every two nodes of a list
   * Determine if a doubly-linked list is a palindrome
+  * Add two numbers, each represented as a linked list of single place values
+  * Sort a linked list numerically by node values
 * [RPN calculator](https://github.com/bediger4000/reverse-polish-problem) Reverse polish notation calculator.
 * [Collatz conjecture](https://github.com/bediger4000/collatz-conjecture-puzzle) question.
 * [Array rotation algorithms](https://github.com/bediger4000/array-rotation-algorithms), these come up a lot.